dannyw/tally/README.md

 ```

 To use, simply highlight any blocks of TODOs on a Basecamp project.
 Items that are preceded with brackets and a point value will be calculated.
 If you are highlighting a completed set of todos, it will breakdown points by person.
-Example to test your bookmarklet:

-[10] Highlight me and click Tally.
-It should show 10 points!